Skip to main content

 What is Anxiety?

-Anxiety is a type of fear usually associated with the thought of a threat or something going wrong in the future, but can also arise from something happening right now.
+Anxiety is a common experience for people of all ages and genders.
 Everyone experiences the symptoms of anxiety at some point in life.
-For some, anxiety can be a passing emotion attached to life circumstances or situations such as exams, getting married, work pressures, or retirement.
-For others, dealing with anxiety is something they experience on an ongoing basis and that really interferes with their life.
-Anxiety is a common experience for people of all genders.
+For some, feeling anxious can be a shorter-term experience attached to life circumstances or situations such as exams, getting married, work pressures, or retirement.
+For others, anxiety is something they experience on an ongoing basis and that really interferes with their life.

 How to Recognise Anxiety